You want to know the easiest way for cutting chicken wire? Below you can find instructions on how to do it yourself using different tools.

 - You can use scissors to cut lightweight chicken wire mesh.

-- Snap the wires carefully while lifting up the separated part to avoid injury.
+- Snap the strands carefully while lifting up the separated part to avoid injury.

 MEDIUM WIRE: Wire Cutters – Max 1.2 mm (18g)

-- You can use wire cutters for stronger gauge wire netting.
+- You can use wire cutters for stronger gauge netting.

-- You need to snap the wire strands individually as you go.
+- You need to snap the strands individually as you go.

 - Pull the separated part away with one of your hands as you move along to avoid injury.